boristsr/gdcorner-website/_documentation/rushhour/00c-FAQ.md

 I have a [public roadmap for post-release updates available here.](https://open.codecks.io/rushhour)

 Please note: Anything with no priority, or tagged as unconfirmed is currently being evaluated for feasibility or priority.
-These items are not confirmed or guaranteed for release.
+These items are not confirmed or guaranteed for any future release.

 # How do I hide the watermark in the bottom right?